What Are Sales Orders?

 - Product availability in inventory

-- Correct pricing and applicable discounts
+- Correct pricing and any applicable discounts

-- Customer credit approval (for B2B transactions)
+- Customer credit approval for B2B transactions

-- Compliance with agreed contract terms
+- Alignment with agreed contract terms

 Order Processing and Fulfillment

-- Allocating inventory from stock or scheduling production for custom orders
+- Allocating inventory from stock, or scheduling production for custom orders

 - Generating picking and packing slips for warehouse teams